-While the Astromaster is a bit more expensive than some of the others portable telescopes on the list, I say that it’s the best travel telescope for overall value because of what you get for the money.
+While the Astromaster is a bit more expensive than some of the other portable telescopes on the list, I say that it’s the best for overall value because of what you get for the money.

 Yes you’re paying more, but you are getting fully-coated glass optics, an included tripod, and one of the most highly acclaimed astronomy software out there: Starry Night.
-There is a reason so many thousands of amateur astronomers and enthusiasts consider this the best travel telescope.
+There is a reason so many thousands of amateur astronomers and enthusiasts love this telescope.

-I think what I like best about this portable telescope is that its Newtonian, which means you get to learn about how reflector telescopes work (which is very cool) and well as the art of collimation (aka telescope alignment).
+I think what I like best about this portable telescope is that it’s a Newtonian telescope, which means you get to learn about how reflector telescopes work (which is very cool) and well as the art of collimation (aka telescope alignment).
 It’s also nice that you don’t have to bend down to stargaze, which is always important when you are out there for more than an hour.